 How to Kill Baby Roaches

 Baby roaches are a menace, and if you see them in your home, then the chances are that you've got an infestation.
 While most babies in the animal kingdom often look adorable, baby roaches are the complete opposite.
 Often, and I know you can back me up on this, their wild scatter across the table is enough to send chills up the meanest, strongest person's spine, but that's why we're here.
+If you in the woods of Brown County, you're going to see these guys, sometime, somewhere.

 We've done our research (we know a guy) and come up with eight strategies (it wasn't easy) you could use to get rid of your baby roach problem for good (hopefully).